-Reviewed by: Mike Parrott, National Intelligence University Adjunct Instructor
+Reviewed by: Mike Parrott, National Intelligence University, Bethesda, Maryland, USA

 Simon Kuper's Spies, Lies, and Exile is a treasure trove of retrospective insights into one of the United Kingdom's most destructive espionage cases.
-The detailed reflections captured in this book are recommended for examination by insider threat and counterintelligence professionals to gain a glimpse inside the mind of a trusted insider-turned-traitor.
-George Blake's betraval of friends, family, organization, and nation foreshadowed comparable American insiders like Aldrich Ames, Robert Hansen, Anna Montes, and countless others.
-Kuper's comprehensive compilation of interviews, correspondence, and historical artifacts from various spy agencies provide first person accounts from the spies and spy catchers intimately involved in this case; specifically, Blake's own account.
-As a journalist, Kuper, provides lay readers a detailed account of one of Britain's own spies turned double agent and lengths one may go to commit espionage.
-Occurring during the Cold War, an age of espionage, double agents, and counterspies, this book is a valuable resource for current practitioners who are looking to enhance their understanding of the factors that drive an individual to commit espionage.
+The detailed reflections captured in this book are highly recommended for insider threat and counterintelligence professionals seeking to understand the psychology of a trusted insider-turned-traitor.
+George Blake's betrayal of friends, family, organization, and nation foreshadowed comparable American insiders like Aldrich Ames, Robert Hanssen, Ana Montes, and countless others.

+Kuper's comprehensive compilation of interviews, correspondence, and historical artifacts from various spy agencies provides first-person accounts from the spies and spy catchers intimately involved in this case-most notably, Blake himself.
+As a journalist, Kuper provides lay readers with a detailed account of one of Britain's own spies-turned-double agent and the lengths to which one might go to commit espionage.
+Occurring during the Cold War-an era defined by espionage, double agents, and counterspies-this book is a valuable resource for practitioners looking to enhance their understanding of the factors that drive individuals to betray their countries.

-Spies, Lies, and Exile begins with George Blake, an imprisoned spy for the United Kingdom's Secret Intelligence Service (SIS) also known as MI6, hiding in a Wormwood Scrubs Prison wall passageway in October 1966, preparing to escape.
-The book then transitions to Blake's origin story in the quaint Dutch city of Rotterdam and his time living in a Jewish mansion in Cairo with his aunt after his father's death in September 1936.
-Shortly thereafter, while visiting his home in the Netherlands for the summer, the Second World War broke out, resulting in his brief internment by the Germans.
-After successfully navigating his way to Britain, he joined the Navy as a midget submarine diver.
-Following an episode in which he blacked out underwater, Blake entered the espionage business with SIS.
-Blake's prior experience in the resistance provided the SIS recruiter the bona fides for employment within the elusive agency.
-However, what the SIS failed to discover until it was too late, was Blake's loyalties were not to Britain, but instead were with the anti-Nazi cause.
-A vetting error that proved costly for the spy agency in the future.
+Spies, Lies, and Exile begins with George Blake, an imprisoned spy for the United Kingdom's Secret Intelligence Service (SIS), also known as MI6, hiding in a passageway inside Wormwood Scrubs Prison in October 1966 as he prepares to escape.
+The book then transitions to Blake's origins in the Dutch city of Rotterdam and his time living in a Jewish mansion in Cairo with his aunt after his father's death in September 1936.
+Shortly thereafter, while visiting his home in the Netherlands for the summer, World War II broke out, leading to his brief internment by the Germans.
+After successfully navigating his way to Britain, he joined the Royal Navy as a midget submarine diver.
+Following an incident in which he blacked out underwater, Blake entered the espionage world with SIS.
+His prior experience in the resistance provided SIS recruiters with the bona fides for his employment in the elusive agency.
+However, what SIS failed to discover-until it was too late-was that Blake's loyalties lay not with Britain but with the anti-Nazi cause, a vetting failure that would prove costly in the years to come.

-Blake's conversion to Communism while in Korean captivity proved to be the catalyst that led to his ultimate betrayal of King and Country.
-According to Kuper, "Blake felt abandoned, unimportant, and wanted to prove himself," a condition referred to in a recent Behavioral Threat Analysis Center Bulletin as "disgruntlement."
-A cursory examination of some of the most destructive spy cases in history reveals individuals suffering from modest to severe disgruntlement and narcissism.
-Blake initially embraced Communism as a solution to his disgruntlement while being a prisoner-of-war in Korea.
-Kusper explains, "Blake felt abandoned, unimportant, and wanted to prove himself."
-During his time working for the KGB (the Soviet Union's foreign intelligence and domestic security agency) Blake used the agency for his own selfish purpose.
-This ideological shift would be his downfall in the end, but not before destroying and negatively impacting the lives of numerous agents, sources, and organizations.
-Amid Kim Philby and George Blake's espionage activities from 1945 to 1963 approximately 400 British intelligence officers and assets were compromised to the Soviets.
-A large number were captured, tortured, and put to death for his treacherous admissions.
+Blake's conversion to Communism while in Korean captivity proved to be the catalyst for his ultimate betrayal of King and Country.
+According to Kuper, "Blake felt abandoned, unimportant, and wanted to prove himself"-a condition referred to in a recent Behavioral Threat Analysis Center Bulletin as "disgruntlement."
+A cursory examination of some of the most destructive spy cases in history reveals individuals suffering from mild to severe disgruntlement and narcissism.
+Blake initially embraced Communism as a solution to his grievances while he was a prisoner of war in Korea.
+Kuper explains, "Blake felt abandoned, unimportant, and wanted to prove himself."

+While working for the KGB (the Soviet Union's foreign intelligence and domestic security agency), Blake used the organization for his own selfish purposes.
+This ideological shift would eventually lead to his downfall-but not before he destroyed and negatively impacted the lives of numerous agents, sources, and organizations.
+Between 1945 and 1963, espionage activities conducted by Kim Philby and George Blake compromised approximately 400 British intelligence officers and assets to the Soviets.
+Many were captured, tortured, and executed as a result of his treachery.